DinisCruz/Book_Hacking_Portugal/manuscript/How-secure-is-portugal.md

 The important question is _"Do we want to do something about this, or be hit by the cross-fire?"_ If we do not consider this question, and address the huge, worldwide, skills shortage in cyber/app security, we will pay a heavy price.

 As attackers become more sophisticated, they will gravitate to countries and companies with weaker defenses, since these take longer to ramp up their security when an attack occurs.
-Acting in a strategic way now presents Portugal, and countries like Portugal, with tremendous opportunities.
+Acting in a strategic way now will work as a as a kind of insurance policy against the attacks that will happen in the future.
+Strategic action also presents Portugal, and countries like Portugal, with tremendous opportunities.